Gfuen/AWSSecurityCert/awssecuritystudy.md

 ## AWS Certificate Manager (ACM)

-- HTTP -  Simple and Insecure
-- HTTPS -  SSL/TLS Layer of Encryption added to HTTP
-- Data is encrypted in- transit
-- Certificates prove identity
-- Chain of trust -  Signed by a trusted authority
+- Issuance can take a few hours
+- Email or DNS validation (CloudFormation only supports email validation)
+- Validates DNS CA Authorization records first
 - ACM lets you run a public or private Certificate Authority (CA)
-- Private CA -  Applications need to trust your private CA
-- Public CA -  Browsers trust a list of providers, which can trust other providers
-- ACM can generate or import Certificates
+- ACM can generate or import Certificates (private or public certs)
 - If generated ... it can automatically renew
 - If imported .. you are responsible for renewal
 - Certificates can be deployed out to supported services